catherinearnett/morphscore/README.md

 # MorphScore

 MorphScore is a tokenizer evaluation framework, which evaluates the extent to which a tokenizer segments words along morpheme boundaries.
 The current version of MorphScore supports evaluation of up to 71 languages.
-For more information about MorphScore, read the [original paper](https://aclanthology.org/2025.coling-main.441/) or the new paper (preprint coming soon).
+For more information about MorphScore, read the [original paper](https://aclanthology.org/2025.coling-main.441/) or the [new paper](https://arxiv.org/abs/2507.06378).

 ## News

-* **July 2025**: Our paper about MorphScore v2 appears at the Tokenizer Workshop at ICML.
+* **July 2025**: Our [paper](https://arxiv.org/abs/2507.06378) about MorphScore v2 appears at the Tokenizer Workshop at ICML.
 * **June 2025**: We release v2. [v1](https://github.com/catherinearnett/morphscore/tree/v1) is still available.
 * **January 2025**: Our [paper](https://aclanthology.org/2025.coling-main.441/) including MorphScore v1 appears at COLING.
 * **October 2024**: MorphScore v1 is released.